 (k) unlawfully and intentionally uses any device, substance or weapon—

-(i) to perform an act of violence against a person at an airport serving civil aviation which causes or is likely to cause serious injury or death;
+(i) to perform an act of violence against a person at an airport serving civil aviation which causes or is likely to cause serious injury or death; an act of violence using any device, substance or weapon against a person at an airport serving international civil aviation, which causes or is likely to cause serious injury or death, if such an act endangers or is likely to endanger safety at that airport;

-(ii) to destroy or seriously damage the facilities of an airport serving civil aviation or an aircraft not in service located at the airport or disrupting the services of the airport, if that act endangers or is likely to endanger safety at that airport,
+(ii) to destroy or seriously damage the facilities of an airport serving civil aviation or an aircraft not in service located at the airport or disrupting the services of the airport, if that act endangers or is likely to endanger safety at that airport, tamper or destroy or causes serious damage to the facilities of an airport serving international and domestic civil aviation or aircraft not in service located thereon, or disruption of the services of the airport, if such an act endangers or is likely to endanger safety at that airport.

+(l) A person at an airport or operating remotely to interfere with the airline dispatch and loading system, abet or connive to commit an act which affects the normal operations of the facilities at an airport to include but not limited to, fuel siphoning from the aircraft, extortion, pilferage, deployment of screeners without certification.

-commits an offence and is liable, on conviction, to a fine not exceeding forty eight currency points or to imprisonment for a term not exceeding two years, or both.
+commits an offence and is liable, on conviction, to a fine not exceeding forty eight two hundred currency points or to imprisonment for a term not exceeding two seven years, or both.

-(2) An airport operator who fails to notify the authority or other party concerned of a threat under regulation 31 commits an offence and is liable, on conviction, to a fine not exceeding forty eight currency points or to a term of imprisonment for a term not exceeding two years or both.
+(2) An airport operator who fails to notify the authority or other party concerned of a threat under regulation 31 and 32 commits an offence and is liable, on conviction, to a fine not exceeding forty eight two hundred currency points or to a term of imprisonment for a term not exceeding two seven years or both.